-Providers need to follow these rules in addition to the claiming rules that apply to all claims.
+Providers need to follow these rules in addition to the claiming rules that apply to all claims in chapter 16.4 of the Support at Home program manual.

-The AT-HM claiming rules include that:
+The AT-HM claiming rules in chapter 16.4.2 of the manual include that:

-- Funding for assistive technology will be drawn from the Assistive Technology fund account, and funding for home modifications will be drawn from the Home Modification fund account - The prescription needs to be from a suitably qualified health professional that recommends particular items from the AT-HM list. - Claims for AT-HM can include prescription, wrap-around services, AT administration and home modification coordination costs. - Providers need to ensure the timeframe they issue payment claims is any time during the period, and up to 60 days post the 12-month allocation period ending. - Providers need to ensure that the price claimed for the AT items match the invoice or other evidence provided.
+- Funding for assistive technology will be drawn from the Assistive Technology fund account, and funding for home modifications will be drawn from the Home Modification fund account - The prescription needs to be from a suitably qualified health professional that recommends particular items from the AT-HM list. - Claims for AT-HM can include prescription, wrap-around services, AT administration and home modification coordination costs. - Providers need to ensure the timeframe they issue payment claims is any time during the period, and up to 60 days post the 12-month allocation period ending. - Providers need to ensure that the price claimed for the AT items match the invoice or other evidence provided. - Providers should submit an invoice for home modifications at the time of claiming, and can submit claims for progress payments as needed.

-- Providers should submit an invoice for home modifications at the time of claiming, and can submit claims for progress payments as needed. - Providers can claim for repairs and maintenance from the relevant AT-HM funding source.
+• Providers can claim for repairs and maintenance from the relevant AT-HM funding source.